 At the victims option campus police may also be notified in order to assist in obtaining a forensic examination, preserve evidence, and assist in seeking a court issued protective order and/or University non-contact order.
 This can be time critical in cases of sexual assault, domestic and dating violence, and stalking.
-A forensic exam can also be arranged without filing a police report through the Title IX office or by contacting the Southside Center for Violence Prevention.
+A forensic exam can also be arranged without filing a police report through the Title IX office or by going to an emergency room that has a Sexual Assault Nurse Examiner or "SANE".